mikeduskis/squad-2017_workshop_prep/README.md

 ### OSX
 Download, read, and execute osx_setup.sh

 The "read the script before you execute" advice above applies double here.
-The script installs software from Apple and two external sources.
+The script installs software from Apple and three external sources.

 ### ChromeOS or Windows